git-for-windows/git-for-windows.github.io/FAQ.md

 ## I get "Permission denied (publickey)." when using git pull

 Some DSA keys are not considered secure anymore by OpenSSH 7.
 Adding "PubkeyAcceptedKeyTypes ssh-dss" to ~/.ssh/config helps.

+## Switch locale for git-bash launcher in windows

+Some developers want to start git-bash with a different language.
+To achive this in windows following command could be place inside the launcher:
+C:\Windows\System32\cmd.exe /c "set LANG=en_GB && start C:\git-sdk-64\git-bash.exe && exit"
+Replace "en_GB" with your preferred locale.